 The criteria for admission to any of ICS's programs include competence and readiness to undertake the kind of advanced study we offer.
-Normally, the official prerequisite to admission is a four-year baccalaureate degree with high standing, or the equivalent, preferably with an undergraduate concentration directly related to the applicant's intended field of emphasis at ICS.
+Normally, the official prerequisite to admission on the master's level is a four-year general baccalaureate degree with high standing, or the equivalent, preferably with an undergraduate concentration directly related to the applicant's intended field of emphasis at ICS.
+For doctoral studies the prerequisite is an M.Phil.
+F. degree from ICS or its equivalent.